asifurrahman01714/Grid-System/README.md

 # Grid-System
+# columns and rows for main container and column and row for single element.
 1. At first you have to style as display: grid to design your layout according to grid system.

 2. Add grid-template-columns and rows. where the pixel is the width for columns and height for rows